 \section{Introduction}

-Researchers across different disciplines have recorded that measurement error of links is a pervasive problem in network data (e.g., \citealt{holland/leinhardt:1973}, \citealt{moffitt2001policy}, \citealt{kossinets:2006}, \citealt{ammermueller/pischke:2009}, \citealt{wangetal:2012}, \citealt{angrist:2014}, \citealt{depaula:2017}, \citealt{advani/malde:2018}).
-Although strategic network formation models are essential for learning about the creation of linking connections and peer effects with an endogenous network structure, to the best of our knowledge, there has been no work addressing the misclassification problem in strategic network formation models.
+Researchers across different disciplines have documented that measurement error of links is a pervasive problem in network data (e.g., \citealt{holland/leinhardt:1973}, \citealt{moffitt2001policy}, \citealt{kossinets:2006}, \citealt{ammermueller/pischke:2009}, \citealt{wangetal:2012}, \citealt{angrist:2014}, \citealt{depaula:2017}, \citealt{advani/malde:2018}).
+Although strategic network formation models provide essential information for learning about the creation of linking connections and peer effects when the network of interaction is endogenous, to the best of our knowledge, there has been no work addressing the effects of misclassifying links in strategic network formation models.
 In this paper, we consider identification and inference in a game-theoretical model of strategic network formation with potentially misclassified links.

-We focus on a simultaneous game with imperfect information in which agents decide to form connections to maximize their expected utility (cf. \citealt{leung2015two}, and \citealt{ridder/sheng:2015}).
-The agents' decisions are interdependent since the utility attached to establishing a specific link depends on the agents' observed attributes and positions in the network through link externalities (such as reciprocity, in-degree, and out-degree statistics).
-The misclassification problem will affect the decisions to forming network links in two different ways.
-First, the binary outcome variable of link, which represents an individual's optimal decision, is misclassified.
-Second, the link misclassification problem prevents us from directly identifying the belief system of an agent about others' linking decisions, which the agent's decision relies on.
-In this sense, the measurement error problem occurs on the left- and right-hand side of the equation describing the linking decisions as in Lemma \ref{lemma1}.
+We focus on a simultaneous game with incomplete information in which agents decide to form connections to maximize their expected utility (cf. \citealt{leung2015two}, and \citealt{ridder/sheng:2020}).
+The agents' decisions are interdependent since the utility attached to creating a link depends on the agents' observed attributes and network characteristics through link externalities (such as reciprocity, in-degree, and transitivity statistics).
+The misclassification problem will affect the link formation decisions in two different ways.
+First, the binary outcome variable representing an agent's optimal linking decision is misclassified.
+Second, the link misclassification problem prevents us from directly identifying the belief system that an agent uses to predict others' linking decisions.
+In this sense, the misclassification problem occurs on the left- and right-hand sides of the equation describing the optimal linking decisions (as shown in Lemma \ref{lemma1}).